needyamin/SLM-Model/README.md

-# slm-laravel-sql
+# Laravel + SQL Small Language Model (SLM)

 Minimal from-scratch decoder-only Transformer training repo aimed at Laravel + SQL domain knowledge.

-# Laravel + SQL Small Language Model (SLM)

-A custom small-scale language model built **from scratch** for answering questions about Laravel, PHP, and SQL (PostgreSQL, SQLite).
 This model is designed to run on a single GPU and can be trained with your own curated dataset.

 ---